jimmyatSplunk/splunk_app_for_bigfix/README.md

-# Splunk App for BigFix
+# HCL BigFix App for Splunk
-This app has been updated from the previous version (6.0.1) to run using the BigFix TA as it's source of data ingestion.
+This app has been updated from the previous version (6.0.1) to run using the HCL BigFix Add-on for Splunk as it's source of data ingestion.
 The previous versions of this app were responsible for data ingestion using Python scripts querying the SOAP API of BigFix Web Reports.
-The BigFix TA now uses the REST API of BigFix which is much more efficient.
+The HCL BigFix Add-on for Splunk now uses the REST API of BigFix which is much more efficient.

 Big thanks to Mike Wilson for his previous work on the app.